Our clients demand accountability from those that have injured them and we deliver the RESULTS for our clients:

 Client was crossing a residential street when he was struck by an alleged drunk driver.
 Client suffered multiple fractures, requiring surgery.
 Driver of the vehicle argued that they were not liable because the client was not crossing at a designated crosswalk.

 Motorcycle rider was injured when a driver turned left directly in front of the motorcycle, causing the client to be launched 15 feet in the air.
 Client suffered a concussion and fractures to both wrists, requiring surgery.
 Defendant’s insurance initially refused to tender the limits of the policy insisting that there were no permanent injuries.
-After limited litigation, the defendant’s insurance company agreed to settle for the policy limits of $250,000.00.
+After limited litigation, the defendant’s insurance company agreed to settle for the policy limits.

 Client was installing wiring at a fast food establishment when he fell through the ceiling causing injuries to his back.
 The defendant disputed liability, blaming client for his fall.
 The matter eventually was resolved through mediation.